-The healthcare sector has a well-defined objective to fulfill the Sustainable Development Goals (SDGs).
+The healthcare sector has a welldefined objective fulfill to Sustainable Development Goals (SDGs).
 This will necessitate a significant transformation in society, especially in the field of nursing education, which must prepare the next generation of nurses to face and resolve complex problems in order for them to address the effects of climate change and contribute to sustainable healthcare.
 (Cruz et al., 2018).

-Nursing makes up a large proportion of healthcare sector, providing opportunity to significantly participate in population awareness regarding climate change health risks, including participation in public health initiatives to mitigate climate change.
+Nursing makes up a large proportion of the healthcare sector, providing an opportunity to significantly participate in population awareness regarding climate change health risks, including direct participation in public health initiatives to mitigate climate change.
 Education has been identified as one of the social transformation interventions needed to stabilize Earth's climate by 2050 (Otto et al., 2020).
-Therefore, nursing students must be equipped for a new professional position taking into account climate change and its risks to health; climate change should be an integral part of education to promote environmental literacy among nursing students to take the initiative and lead in creating climate-safe health systems (International Council of Nurses, 2018).
+Therefore, nursing students must be equipped for a new professional position taking into account climate change and its risks to health; climate change should be an integral part of education to promote environmental literacy among nursing students to take the initiative and lead in creating climate-(International health systems Council of Nurses, 2018).